flatironinstitute/sciware/23_CommandLine/main.md

 ### All Together

-A *terminal* lets you exchange text with a computer.
-The computer runs a *shell* that uses the terminal to offer a *command line interface*.
-Through that interface, the user can direct the *operating system* to run other programs.
+A *shell* is a program that uses a *terminal* to offer a *command line interface*, through which a user can direct the *operating system* to run other programs, whose output will also be displayed in the terminal.

 <img src="assets/desktop-terminal-shell.png" width="100%" style="border:0;box-shadow:none">